Protocol, Regulations and Customs for

 WHAT medals am I allowed to wear ?

-- Only official service medals and decorations mounted on a medal bar (full-size or miniature) – neck badges, sashes, sash badges, or breast stars are not permitted to be worn.
+- Only official service decorations and medals (full-size or miniature) of the deceased family member that are mounted on a medal bar – neck badges, sashes, sash badges, or breast stars are not permitted to be worn.

 - Only official medals which are suspended from a medal bar may be worn and specified in the NZ Order of Wear.